Chinese Tea Eggs [茶叶蛋], also known as marble eggs, have been one of my favorite snacks since the ’80s.

 The appearance of the tea eggs definitely startled me when I entered the store.
 The cracked shell and marbled pattern of the egg were mesmerizing, and the first bit I tasted was just amazing.

-Now, tea leaf eggs are a common snack that we can find in most Chinese-populated areas and even in shopping complexes.
+Now, Chinese tea eggs are a common snack that we can find in most Chinese-populated areas and even in shopping complexes.
 You don’t have to find it, just smell it, and you will know which shop or stall is selling it.

-Cooking tea leaf eggs isn’t difficult if you can get the spices, most Asian shops should have them.
+Cooking tea eggs isn’t difficult if you can get the spices.
+Most Asian shops should have them.

 If you love easy Chinese cooking, this is probably the best book you should buy, Easy Chinese Recipes: Family Favorites From Dim Sum to Kung Pao.
 It is not merely a recipe book that provides recipes.

 This 144 pages recipe book is full of bountiful photos and awesome information from utensils, ingredients, tips & tricks to basic cooking methods.
 You will never get lost halfway through cooking the recipes from this book, authored by Bee Yinn Low, who owns a popular website Rasa Malaysia: Easy Asian Recipes.

-After flipping through the book over and over again, I decided to cook these tea leaf eggs because it seemed so easy and simple to follow.
+After flipping through the book over and over again, I decided to cook these tea eggs because it seemed so easy and simple to follow.